Code of Professional Practice

 10. Proctoring and Grading

 Throughout the academic year, instructors are expected to proctor and grade regularly scheduled exams.
 The exam schedule, including mid-term assessments and final examinations, is announced at the beginning of each academic quarter.
-Prior to the exam dates, instructors are informed either by the Testing Office or by the relevant Unit Coordinator of their proctoring and grading duties.
-For in-term examinations, instructors are expected to grade their own class(es)’ assignments unless informed otherwise.
+Before the exam dates, instructors are informed either by the Testing Office or the relevant Unit Coordinator of their proctoring and grading duties.
+For in-term examinations, instructors are expected to grade their class(es)’ assignments unless informed otherwise.
 For final examinations, proctoring and grading assignments are allocated by the testing office to ensure that each instructor contributes equally to the examination process.

-When proctoring, instructors are expected to follow the procedures outlined on the test envelope.
-Instructors should review the exam procedures prior to the start of the examination and ensure that they have the proper resources, including the correct number of exam sheets and audio files (if necessary).
-An answer key and/or rubric will be provided by the Testing Office or Unit Coordinator to facilitate the grading of exams.
-Instructors are expected to follow the answer key and/or rubric as specified by the Testing Office or Unit Coordinator.
+When proctoring, instructors are expected to follow the procedures outlined in exam guidelines.
+Instructors should review the exam procedures before the start of the examination and ensure that they have the proper resources, including the correct number of exam sheets and audio files (if necessary).
+The Testing Office or Unit Coordinator will provide an answer key and/or rubric to facilitate the grading of exams.
+Instructors are expected to follow the answer key and/or rubric specified by the Testing Office or Unit Coordinator.
+Instructors should contact the Testing Office or the relevant Unit Coordinator for any questions related to the administration and grading of exams.